oracle/oracle-database-operator/README.md

 * ### ClusterRole and ClusterRoleBinding for NodePort services

-  For exposing services on each Node's IP and port (the NodePort) apply the [node-rbac.yaml](./rbac/node-rbac.yaml).
-This is not required for LoadBalancer services.
+  To expose services on each node's IP and port (the NodePort) apply the [node-rbac.yaml](./rbac/node-rbac.yaml).
+Note that this step is not required for LoadBalancer services.

   ```sh
     kubectl apply -f rbac/node-rbac.yaml